gulam-mujtaba/neog-camp-mark-2/README.md

-# THE FAMILY MAN QUIZ
+# The Family Man Quiz
 A CLI quiz app about the web series 'THE FAMILY MAN'.
 1. Play and check out if you are a REAL FAN!
 2. Each correct answer will get you 1 star.